2020 Canadian pipeline and railway protests: Federal government response and reaction

 On February 18, the Assembly of First Nations (AFN) held a press conference in Ottawa.
 AFN National Chief Perry Bellegarde called for all parties to engage in dialogue.
 "It's on everybody.
 It's not on any one individual.
 I'm just calling on all the parties to come together, get this dialogue started in a constructive way."

 On February 20, according to a statement from Canadian Public Safety Minister Bill Blair, the RCMP agreed to move its personnel from Wetʼsuwetʼen territory to nearby Houston.
 The next day, Prime Minister Trudeau held a press conference to state "Canadians have been patient.
 Our government has been patient, but it has been two weeks and the barricades need to come down now.
 The government had made repeated overtures to the hereditary chiefs to hold meetings but had been ignored.
 You can't have dialogue when only one party is coming to the table.
 Our hand remains extended should someone want to reach for it.
 We have come to a moment where the onus is now on Indigenous leadership."

 Shortly after Trudeau's statement on February 21, the Wetʼsuwetʼen hereditary chiefs released a statement reaffirming that discussions would continue once all RCMP and CGL personnel vacate the Wetʼsuwetʼen territory.
 At the same time, the Mohawk of Tyendinaga asserted that their rail blockade would be removed as soon as Wetʼsuwetʼen legal observers confirm that the RCMP is off their land.
 On February 24, the day of the Mohawk blockade removal by the OPP, Indigenous Services Minister Miller repeated that the Liberal government was "still open for dialogue" and willing to negotiate.

-On February 24, in a statement signed and supported by over 200 Canadian lawyers and legal scholars, Beverly Jacobs and Sylvia McAdam of the University of Windsor, Alex Neve of Amnesty International, and Harsha Walia of the BC Civil Liberties Association responded to the calls for the "rule of law."
+On February 24, in a statement signed and supported by over 200 Canadian lawyers and legal scholars, Beverly Jacobs and Sylvia McAdam of the University of Windsor, Alex Neve of Amnesty International, and Harsha Walia of the BC Civil Liberties Association responded to the calls for the "rule of law".
 In their opinion, it is the Canadian federal and provincial governments that are breaking international law, not the Wetʼsuwetʼen hereditary chiefs.
 They also pointed out that the requirements laid out in the UN Declaration on the Rights of Indigenous Peoples have continued to be ignored by Canadian courts, although Canadian governments have expressed a willingness to follow the UN resolution.
-They call for an end to the violation of indigenous persons' right to free, prior and informed consent.
+They called for an end to the violation of indigenous persons' right to free, prior and informed consent.